Roeegg2/roeegg2.github.io/ppu.md

 First, if you haven't read the CPU writeup yet I highly recommend you go check that writeup first, as I'm building on top of stuff presented there.
 You can check it out [here](https://roeegg2.github.io/nes-internals-blog/cpu)

 When I started learning how the NES PPU works, one of the things that were very difficult for me was that my mindset was that things are done in the simplest most elegant and logical way.
-If you have the same mindset, please take that mindset and throw in a garbage can.
+If you think the same, please yank that mindset into some garbage can, because that's not the case here!

-Although there is definitely logic in the way the PPU is working, the PPU is complicated, and its internals and the way it works are often very awkward, simply because this was (probably) the cheapest option Nintendo had.
+Although there is definitely logic in the way the PPU is working, the PPU is somewhat complicated.
+It's internals and the way some components work is very awkward, simply because this was the cheapest option Nintendo had.
 Nevertheless, it definitely is cool to see the unique methods Nintendo used here to try and squeeze the most out of the PPU's hardware.

-So please take that in mind as you are reading this guide.
-I will try to explain the reasoning behind each thing here, but at the end of the day - there isn't really a satisfying deep answer to why things are made the way they were.

 ## Terminology